Live Five-Week Virtual Cohort | Launching February 4, 2022

 Leadership Coaching Package

-When you register for Women of Color: Build Your Community & Advance Your Career, you will be eligible to apply for six months of leadership coaching around your most pressing organizational, team, and professional issues that you identify during the course.
+For those who work in the global development sector, you will be eligible to apply for six months of Leadership Coaching around your most pressing organizational, team, and professional issues identified during the course.

 "I wanted to find out how other black women navigate the barriers at the intersection of race and gender.
 A take-away from this experience for me was determining where I need to improve, and where my organization needs to improve.
 This understanding has been key to my job satisfaction, performance and feeling content outside of work."